jaredhoberock/future/README.md

 There are two cases:

   1. The future is ready at the point when `.set_continuation()` is invoked.
 Therefore, `execution::execute(exec, continuation)` is immediately invoked in the calling thread.
   2. The future is not yet ready at the point when `.set_continuation()` is invoked.
-Therefore, he continuation is stored for later. `execution::execute(exec, continuation)` will be invoked in the thread that makes the future ready (e.g. the thread which calls `promise.set_value()`.
+Therefore, the continuation is stored for later. `execution::execute(exec, continuation)` will be invoked in the thread that makes the future ready (e.g. the thread which calls `promise.set_value()`.

 `future.set_continuation()` returns `void` and invalidates the future.